mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 - Machine Learning(ML)
 - Deep Learning Applications

-Each topic consists of solving a practical problem using the application relevant theoretical concepts of AI.
-Also, the results contain with my own performance analysis, visualization, comparison and insights.
+Each topic in presented in a notebook in the form of assignments.
+The assignment consists of solving a practical problem using the application relevant theoretical concepts of AI.
+Also, the results contain implementation of the AI tools as well as my own performance analysis, visualization, comparison and insights.

 The Final project of this coursework has its own reposity here: https://github.com/mdmirah/Agent-and-Bullet-Detection-in-Combat-Plane/tree/main.